Dublin Institute for Advanced Studies: Context

-DIAS was founded on the direction of the Taoiseach, under the Institute for Advanced Studies Act, 1940 As set out in its legislation, 'the functions of the Institute shall be to provide facilities for the furtherance of advanced study and the conduct of research in specialised branches of knowledge and for the publication of results of advanced study and research.'
+establishment and maintenance in Dublin of an Institute for Advanced Studies".
+This bill was passed by the Oireachtas and the Dublin Institute for Advanced Studies (DIAS) was founded under the Institute for Advanced Studies Act, 1940.
+As set out in the 1940 Act, "the functions of the Institute shall be to provide facilities for the furtherance of advanced study and the conduct of research in specialised branches of knowledge and for the publication of results of advanced study and research".

 Early phase

 The institute was initially located at 64 and 65 Merrion Square and had two schools - the School of Theoretical Physics and the School of Celtic Studies - to which the School of Cosmic Physics was added in 1947.
-Currently, the institute has its schools located at three premises on the Southside of Dublin at 10 Burlington Road, 31 Fitzwilliam Place and 5 Merrion Square.
-It also maintains a presence at Dunsink Observatory in north County Dublin.
+As of 2025, the institute's schools are located at four premises, on the Southside of Dublin, at 10 Burlington Road, 31 Fitzwilliam Place, 5 Merrion Square, and Dunsink Observatory in north County Dublin.

 Work by the Geophysics section of the School of Cosmic Physics on the formation of the North Atlantic demonstrated that the Irish continental shelf extended much further than previously thought, thereby more than doubling the area of the seabed over which Ireland can claim economic exploitation rights under the international law of the sea.
 In addition to geophysical research, the Geophysics Section maintains the Irish National Seismic Network (INSN).
 Fundamental work in statistical mechanics by the School of Theoretical Physics has found application in computer switching technology and led to the establishment of an Irish campus company to exploit this intellectual property.
-The institute has also in recent years been one of the main agents helping to set up a modern e-Infrastructure in support of all Irish research.
+The institute has also been one of the main agents helping to set up a modern e-Infrastructure in support of all Irish research.

-In 1968 the Royal Society recognised de Valera's contribution to science in establishing the institute by electing him to honorary fellowship.
+In 1968, the Royal Society recognised de Valera's contribution to science in establishing the institute by electing him to honorary fellowship.